 People with anxiety-related issues can often benefit from having a specially-trained service dog.
+Certain people can get a service dog from specialist organizations.

 Service dogs are companion animals that help people with physical or mental health conditions.